SPORT AND PHYSICAL ACTIVITY PRIVACY NOTICE

 Change in the law

-Until 24 May 2018, we shall process your personal data in accordance with the Data Protection Act 1998 (DPA for short).
-From 25 May 2018, we shall process your personal data in accordance with the General Data Protection Regulations, as incorporated into UK law (GDPR for short).
+We shall process your personal data in accordance with the Data Protection Act 2018 (DPA for short) and the General Data Protection Regulations, as incorporated into UK law (GDPR for short).

 This Notice complies with the requirements under the DPA and the GDPR.